Margaret Mary Healy Murphy: Saint Peter Claver School

 Over time, Murphy would recruit sisters from both Ireland and from the local Mexican American community.
 The new order, the first congregation of sisters created in Texas, was called Sisters of the Holy Ghost.
 The first four sisters made public vows to join the order on June 9, 1893.
 As the founder of the congregation, Murphy was named Reverend Mother Margaret Mary.
 Murphy made the first of four trips to Ireland in July 1896, where she recruited young women to join her order.

 Expansion

 In January 1898, Murphy was invited to build a school for African American children in Victoria, Texas.
-Murphy purchased land in Victoria for $4,500 and began to renovate a house for the sisters and the school, which opened on February 1898.
+Murphy purchased land in Victoria for $4,500 and began to renovate a house for the sisters and the school, which opened in February 1898.

 Murphy created a retreat out of her San Patricio ranch, where she had also built a chapel.
 She often invited sisters to her retreat from other congregations in San Antonio to visit.
 The ranch was later demolished by Hurricane Celia in 1970.

 Murphy died in the St. Peter Claver Convent in San Antonio on August 25, 1907.